macloo/python-beginners/flask/part4_forms/README.md

     name = form.name.data
 ```

 `validate_on_submit()` is a built-in WTForms function, called on `form` (our variable). **If it returns True,** the following commands and statements in the block will run.
 If not, the form is simply not submitted, and invalid fields are flagged.
+It will return True if the form was filled in and submitted.

 `form.name.data` is the contents of the text input field represented by `name`.
 Perhaps we should review how we configured the form: